 Sepahijhola Wildlife sanctuary

 The capital of Agartala is well connected by Train and Air.
 There are regular flights from other major cities such as Guwahati and Kolkata.
-Agartala also has a rail station and got connected to rest of India through Guwahati in 2016.
+Agartala also has a rail station and got connected to the rest of India through Guwahati in 2016.
 The train route is lengthy and trains are infrequent.
 Hence Air travel is a better option for those who can afford it.
 It is also possible to travel to Tripura by road.
 The Shillong Agartala road takes about 12 to 13 hours to cover the 465 km distance.

 Jampui Hills, Tripura Jampui Hills is the highest hill range in the state of Tripura.
-The hill is located on the North-Eastern part of Tripura bordering Mizoram and is situated about 200 kilometres from Agartala, the capital of the state.
+The hill is located in the North-Eastern part of Tripura bordering Mizoram and is situated about 200 kilometres from Agartala, the capital of the state.
 The ... [+]

 Neer Mahal NeerMahal is a palace on water.
 The word ‘Neer’ in Sanskrit and Bengali means water whereas ‘Mahal’ means Palace, the water palace is located in the middle of Rudra Sagar Lake at a place named Melaghar, 55 ... [+]

 Agartala Agartala is the capital of the North-Eastern state of Tripura.
-Agartala is situated on the banks of Haora river in the western part of Tripura.
-It is the second-largest city in the northeastern region after Guwahati and a major tourist ... [+]
+Agartala is situated on the banks of the Haora river in the western part of Tripura.
+It is the second-largest city in the northeastern region after Guwahati and a major ... [+]